September 10, 2020

 Your business can only be as compliant as the people within it.
 Because of this, make it a priority to train your employees on what it means to be compliant.
 Whether your employees are remote or on-site, they need to be fully informed on security policies, what needs to be within financial statements, how personal information is stored or recovered, how to create a strong password, what a phishing email looks like, and more.
 That way, they’ll be ready for the compliance auditors when the time comes.

 It’s clear passing your compliance audit can make or break your company, no matter how small or what industry you’re in.
-When you know the ins and outs of which audits apply to your business, and utilize a tool like G2 Track to keep you in line with the changing standards and regulations, your chances of passing are that much greater.
+When you know the ins and outs of which audits apply to your business and utilize a tool like G2 Track to keep you in line with the changing standards and regulations, your chances of passing are that much greater.

 Passing your compliance audit can save you from paying a pretty hefty fine.
-Find out more about how G2 Track can help you manage compliance, spend, usage, and more, all while optimizing your tech stack by requesting a demo!
+Find out more about how G2 Track can help you manage compliance, spending, usage, and more, all while optimizing your tech stack by requesting a demo!

 It’s not very often a business will check in on you after a transaction is made.